The Pro Picks…

-Tenaya say that the Oasi is a slightly softer alternative to the Iati, both shoes use the same midsole and 3.5mm of Vibram Xs Grip.
+Tenaya says that the Oasi is a slightly softer alternative to the Iati, both shoes use the same midsole and 3.5mm of Vibram Xs Grip.
 Either way, this is still a great shoe, and I am sure Megos will back us up on that one, having established Canada’s hardest sport climb using the Oasi.

-Used for: Jungle Boogie, Hard-Life, Super Crackinette
+USED FOR: Jungle Boogie, Hard-Life, Super Crackinette

 The final climbing shoe in Alex Megos’ kit bag is the Tenaya Tarifa.
 While he seems to use the Tarifa less than the previously mentioned shoes, Megos still has space for them in his arsenal.

 Megos seemed to use the Tarifa a lot more frequently before the release of the Iati, but that doesn’t mean this shoe is completely redundant.
 If you follow Megos on Instagram, you will notice plenty of appearances from this shoe, especially when he’s balancing on a ridiculous micro-edge.
 Here’s a photo of him taking a massive whipper of Rodan with a pair of Tarifas.